Afghan TV Journalist Shot Dead In Kabul

 Frogh posted a photo from Mangal's Facebook account.
 "In this Facebook status she says she's threatened & she says she ... trusts her Allah & that a strong woman isn't scared of death," Frogh wrote.
 "She had already stated publicly that she's threatened and nothing was done to prevent it."

 Violence against women is extremely prevalent in Afghanistan.
-According to the U.N., 51 percent of women there experienced physical and/or sexual violence from an intimate partner sometime in their lifetime, and 46 percent of women experienced those forms of violence in the last 12 months.
+According to the U.N., 51 percent of women there experienced physical or sexual violence from an intimate partner sometime in their lifetime, and 46 percent of women experienced those forms of violence in the last 12 months.

 The killing is also prompting other female journalists in Afghanistan to demand that the government work on keeping them safe.
 "In a country where my life is in danger as a journalist, I want the government not to show appreciation for our work but to focus on how to protect us," journalist Zalma Kharooty said in a post on Facebook, according to Reuters.